zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/overview.md

 ### Pricing

 Currently, only API publishers have to pay to use APEX Cloud.
-Public officers can [view pricing details on GSIB](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/SitePages/APEX-Cloud-Pricing.aspx) (link hosted on intranet).
+Refer to [the pricing schedule for APEX Cloud on our documentation service](https://docs.developer.tech.gov.sg/docs/apex-cloud-subscription/){:target="_blank"} for more information.

 ### Contact Us